charlesbrandt/public/system/editors/vs_code/vs_code.md

 Outline view can act as an automatic Table Of Contents.
 Below File Explorer view.

 VS Code can even compile markdown to HTML!

+### Auto Close Tag

+I find this gets in the way more than it helps.
+YMMV.

 ### TODO